apiad/jsonapi/Readme.md

 ## The basics

 To illustrate the usage is best to start with an example.
-The main and only class in **jsonapi** is (wait for it...) `JsonApi`, which defines all the available commands in the API as public methods:
+The main class in **jsonapi** is (wait for it...) `JsonApi`, which defines all the available commands in the API as public methods:

 ```python
 from jsonapi import JsonApi